SHL Websites & Business Contact Privacy Notice

 - Objection: where we are processing your personal information based on a legitimate interest (or those of a third party) you may challenge this.
 However, we may be entitled to continue processing your information based on our legitimate interests or where this is relevant to legal claims.

-You also have a right to lodge a complaint with a supervisory authority, in particular in the Member State in the European Union where you are habitually resident where we are based or where an alleged infringement of data protection law has taken place.
+You also have a right to lodge a complaint with a supervisory authority, in the Member State in the European Union where you are habitually resident where we are based or where an alleged infringement of data protection law has taken place.
+Under certain conditions, the website/business contact user may invoke binding arbitration.

 8.2 Direct Marketing